"Achievement" becomes a marketing tool for Xbox game sales.

 Achievements are the new-age embodiment of the high score, rewarding players for their in-game accomplishments with a universal point system.
 Having a lot of points, or a high Gamerscore, as it's called, means you play a lot of games with at least a modicum of skill.

+After Microsoft popularized the idea, Sony duplicated it with Playstation 3 trophies, and so did Valve on its Steam PC gaming platform.
 Entire sites exist for the purpose of documenting achievements, and at least one person is building a reputation for hunting down the most points.
 There's a game that mocks the obsession, and heck, at times my inner Atari gamer prods me to play on a harder difficulty, just to get the most points.

 I'm skeptical of Pitchford's claim that Achievement hunters are a lucrative demographic, because they're probably more inclined to rent a game and mine its points than to buy it outright.
 But I'm uncomfortable with his suggestion that game designers are "the worst" (emphasis his) at coming up with Achievement criteria - and therefore driving sales.
 I'm not sure who else he has in mind, but the last thing game design needs is more influence from the business side.